She thought cancer would prevent her from becoming a mother.

 That is what drives us.
 Experience, Rho.

 Cancer is the number two cause of death in both the US and EU.
 New cancer cases are estimated to increase to 28.4 million by 2040¹, and behind every single one of those numbers is a person.
-The development of new drugs and treatment regimens has never been more critical—or attainable—as research in oncology continues to accelerate.
+The development of new drugs and treatment regimens has never been more critical—or attainable—as oncology clinical research continues to accelerate.
 Dramatically more active therapies, and even cures, are now within reach.

-With on-staff experts from National Cancer Institute (NCI), designated Cancer Centers, years of experience with oncology clinical trials, and more than 35 oncology indications in 28 countries across the US and Europe, we understand clinical trials at all stages—and what it takes to carve out solutions and ensure success.
+With on-staff experts from National Cancer Institute (NCI), designated Cancer Centers, years of experience with cancer clinical trials, and more than 35 oncology indications in 28 countries across the US and Europe, we understand clinical trials at all stages—and what it takes to carve out solutions and ensure success.

 Rho is prepared to partner for success, and to bring an experienced, stable, and accountable research team to bear in the ongoing battles against cancer.